 STEAM Elementary Summer Camp

-Grades stated in the course descriptions are for the 2022 - 2023 school year.
+Grades stated in the course descriptions are for the 2023 - 2024 school year.
+Please enroll your student accordingly.

 - Are You Ready for Broadway?
-Aladdin and the Wonderful Lamp (3 Weeks)
+The Snow Queen (3 Weeks)

 - Chess Summer Camp - All Levels (1 Week)